 3. Age and Overall Health

-- Good oral hygiene, a proper diet, and avoiding risky activities (like smoking or using straws) help prevent complications.
+- Good oral hygiene and a proper diet, while avoiding risky behaviors like smoking or suctioning on a straw, help keep the procedure free of complications.

 5. Complications Like Dry Socket or Infection

-- Infections from trapped food or poor oral hygiene can also prolong recovery.
+- An infection coming from stuck food debris or caustic oral hygiene measures can also work against your recovery.

 Tips for a Faster and Smoother Recovery